engagebay/restapi/README.md

 ```

 ### Date Format
-DATE values should be like API key user selected date format.
-You can find the date format Preferences -> Dateformat
-Ex: DD/MM/YYYY -> 31/07/2019 12:00:00 Date will be saved with selected user timezone.
+Values for DATE should be like the date format selected by API key user.
+You can find the date format here - Preferences -> Dateformat Ex: DD/MM/YYYY -> 31/07/2019 12:00:00 Date will be saved in the timezone selected by user.

 ### Errors
-The API uses HTTP status codes to indicate an error has occurred while processing a request.
+HTTP status codes are used by the API to indicate that an error has occurred while processing a request.
 There are four main error status codes used by the API:

 | Code  | Description |
 | ------------- | ------------- |